 Principal & CEO

-James and his team have provided feasibility and market intelligence for light manufacturing-, arts/culture anchored-, and mixed- use real estate concepts for government, non-profit, for-profit economic development and real estate development clients in many locales – New York City; Philadelphia, Hartford, Sonoma County, CA; Detroit; Honolulu; and Lincoln, NE.
+In addition, James catalyzed the creation of a neighborhood-based market intelligence practice – piloted in low- and moderate-income communities in Brooklyn - focused on Alternative Credit and Credit Proxies, Neighborhood Financial Health Impact Metrics, Micro-Entrepreneurship, and Criminal Justice Fines/Fees research and insights.
+James and his team have provided feasibility and market intelligence for light manufacturing-, arts/culture anchored-, and mixed- use real estate concepts for government, non-profit, for-profit economic development and real estate development clients in many locales including: New York City; Philadelphia, Hartford, Sonoma County, CA; Detroit; Honolulu; and Lincoln, NE.

-Mr. Johnson-Piett designed the Green Grocer Project, a $55M revolving loan fund and comprehensive technical assistance program accelerating grocery development in Detroit; the program attracted the first chain supermarkets - Whole Foods and Meijer in Detroit in over 15 years, and was awarded the Silver Star Award from the International Economic Development Council as one of the top economic development programs in the US in 2016.
+In 2009, James designed the Green Grocer Project, a $55M revolving loan fund and comprehensive technical assistance program accelerating grocery development in Detroit; the program attracted the first chain supermarkets - Whole Foods and Meijer in Detroit in over 15 years, and was awarded the Silver Star Award from the International Economic Development Council as one of the top economic development programs in the US in 2016.